MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ## Additional settings to configure

-In addition to turning off sending telemetry data to Microsoft, there are some additional settings that you need to configure.
+In addition to turning off sending telemetry data to Microsoft, there are some additional settings that you need to configure by making changes to the registry.
+To deploy registry changes to multiple computers or users, you can use batch files, login scripts, Group Policy, Configuration Manager, PowerShell, or other scripting and deployment tools.

 ### Disable experimentation on Office 365 ProPlus
 Microsoft occasionally runs experiments on Office features.